Arbourthorne - Sheffield's first Maker School in partnership with The University of Sheffield

 • Electronics.

-All pupils at Arbourthorne have collaborated with colleagues to design their own classroom Maker Spaces, where they regularly apply the skills and knowledge they have gained through 'Exploration' and 'Tinker Time' to problem solve and develop their own ideas across the curriculum.
+All pupils at Arbourthorne have collaborated with the Maker team colleagues to design their own classroom Maker Spaces, where they regularly apply the skills and knowledge they have gained through 'Exploration' and 'Tinker Time' to problem solve and develop their own ideas across the curriculum.

 Families here at Arbourthorne have played a major part of our Maker journey this year.
 Many families have engaged with Maker projects at home - where resources are provided from school and families 'Make' together at home, communicating their achievements using platforms such as 'Whatsapp' and 'FlipGrid'.
 Our families have taken part in after school events where they have the opportunity to 'Make' as a family unit alongside University of Sheffield colleagues, Jayne Cooper our Artist in Residence, and colleagues in school.